-190 +41.312077 latitude, -088.372974 longitude, https://www2.census.gov/geo/docs/reference/cenpop2020/CenPop2020_Mean_ST.txt
+$^{^{195} + 41.312077 \} latitude, -088.372974 \ longitude, https://www2.census.gov/geo/docs/reference/cenpop2020/CenPop2020_Mean_ST.txt$

-191 Id.
+196 Id.
 The Commission also offered that "if a facility is not connected to PJM or MISO, it should not be allowed to participate in Illinois' RPS procurement;" the Agency believes that because such a facility would score 0 out of 20 points on Criteria 2 and 3 and given the 60 point threshold, an adjacent state facility not connected to PJM or MISO would effectively be eliminated from consideration and no further scoring adjustments must be taken to give effect to the Commission's intent.

-control area that has a transmission usage agreement with PJM or MISO") would be eligible to receive points.
+Power Pool("SPP")), those facilities would not score any points for this criterion.
+Otherwise, a facility in an adjacent state that is in either of the PJM or MISO control areas (or "within a transmission control area that has a transmission usage agreement with PJM or MISO") would be eligible to receive points.
 To obtain the distance factor, the Agency uses an approach that considers proximity to Illinois and thus an increased likelihood that electricity produced will provide increased system reliability and resilience.